The HyperTexts

 for Beth on our seventeenth wedding anniversary

-Only hammered arpeggios invoking despair
+Only hammered arpeggios revoking despair

 guerdon me here while you cordon your hair